Skip to main contentIBM Quantum Documentation

 backend = FakeValenciaV2()

-with pulse.build(backend, name='hadamard') as h_q0:
+with pulse.build(backend, name="hadamard") as h_q0:

-pulse.play(Gaussian(duration=128, amp=0.1, sigma=16), pulse.drive_channel(0))
+Gaussian(duration=128, amp=0.1, sigma=16), pulse.drive_channel(0)

 Let's draw the new schedule to see what we've built.